Captain Marvel mask used as a disguise in the robbery

 The truck found at the dump had been reported stolen by a Ford dealer near Fenway Park in Boston on November 3, 1949.
 All efforts to identify the persons responsible for the theft and the persons who had cut up the truck were unsuccessful.

 The fiber bags used to conceal the pieces were identified as having been used as containers for beef bones shipped from South America to a gelatin manufacturing company in Massachusetts.
 Thorough inquiries were made concerning the disposition of the bags after their receipt by the Massachusetts firm.
 This phase of the investigation was pursued exhaustively.
-It proved unproductive.
+It ultimately proved unproductive.

 Nonetheless, the finding of the truck parts at Stoughton, Massachusetts, was to prove a valuable “break” in the investigation.
 Two of the participants in the Brink’s robbery lived in the Stoughton area.
 After the truck parts were found, additional suspicion was attached to these men.